Snowda/Reduction/README.md

 cargo test
 ```

-## Configuration hot-reload
+## Configuration reference

-Reduction watches the config file for changes and rebuilds routes and backend pools without restarting.
-TLS certificates are not reloaded — a restart is required for cert changes.
+See [docs/configuration.md](docs/configuration.md) for the full reference of every config section, field, and default.

 ## License